U.S. halts F-35 equipment to Turkey, protests its plans to buy from Russia

 U.S. lawmakers also have expressed alarm over Turkey's planned purchase of the Russian system.
 Four U.S. senators last week introduced a bipartisan bill that would prohibit the transfer of F-35s to Turkey until the U.S. government certifies that Ankara will not take delivery of the S-400 system.

-(Reporting by Mike Stone and Humeyra Pamuk in Washington; editing by Will Dunham, Howard Goller and Lisa Shumaker)
+(Reporting by Mike Stone and Humeyra Pamuk in Washington; editing by Chris Sanders, Will Dunham and Howard Goller)